 The New Stage Theatre Campaign launched.

-Extension to Splash to incorporate a fitness gym.
+Extension to Splash incorporating a fitness gym.

 Victorian Water Gardens refurbished.